tile-dev/tile-dev.github.io/docs/dev/lifecycle.md

 $ tile setup --server ${SERVER} --token {$TOKEN}
 ```

-where `$SERVER` and `$TOKEN` are values taking from the Tile Server management console.
+where `$SERVER` and `$TOKEN` are values taken from the Tile Server management console.

 ### Building

 Tile projects are built as a collection of networked and codependent container images that represent your entire project, from the Application code, to tasks, and ELT pipelines.
-The resulting images are pushed to Tile Server which runs them via our customised and robust continuer runtime system.
+The resulting images are pushed to Tile Server which runs them via our customized and robust container runtime system.

 ### Deployment